hoangduytranuk/blender_manual/blender_docs/manual/physics/particles/mode.rst

    :class: refbox

    :Mode:      Particle Edit Mode
-   :Panel:     :menuselection:`Tool Shelf --> Tools --> Brush`

 With the buttons you can select the type of "Comb" utility you want to use.

 None
    No special tool, just edit the keypoints as "normal" vertices.
 Comb
-   Moves the keypoints (similar to "proportional editing").
+   Moves the keypoints (similar to the Proportional Editing tool).
 Smooth
    Parallels visually adjacent segments.
 Add